 Registration Fees and Stamp Duty [Bangalore, Karnataka]

 The registration fees and stamp duty rates in Bangalore are things you should know while buying property and also applying for home loan.
-Stamp duty and registration charges are calculated based on the salable value of property.
+Stamp duty and registration charges are calculated based on the salable value of the property.
 Each location and area in the state works on GUIDANCE VALUE of the property decided by the respective State Government.
-You can register property higher than the Guidance Value but not allowed to register less than the GUIDANCE VALUE.
+You can register property higher than the Guidance Value but are not allowed to register less than the GUIDANCE VALUE.

-Stamp duty is calculated on the higher value, between the ready reckoner rate (circle rate) and the agreement value of property.
+Stamp duty is calculated on the higher value, between the ready reckoner rate (circle rate) and the agreement value of the property.
 For example, if the agreement value of a property is Rs 50 lakhs and the value according to the ready reckoner rate is Rs 40 lakhs, then, the stamp duty would be calculated on the higher value, i.e., Rs 50 lakhs.

 Details of Registration Fees and Stamp Duty in Bangalore

 |Registration Charge||1% of the property value|

 |BBMP, BMRDA & Village Area Added Cess||10% on the stamp duty|

 |BBMP & Corporation Added Surcharges||2% on stamp duty|